douchuan/algorithm/README.md

 ### Roadmap

-- Implement algorithms in in the textbook
+- Implement algorithms in the textbook
   [Algorithms, 4th Edition](http://amzn.to/13VNJi7)
 - Algorithms visualization (Easy to study and short learning curve)